 • Global scale with high availability - Being a managed resource, you get the ability to scale up or out the app service resource manually or automatically.
 App Service allows rules to trigger the scaling for your application based on its workload metrics.

 • Connections to SaaS platforms and on-premises data - App Service allows you to choose from more than 50 connectors for enterprise systems (such as SAP), SaaS services, and internet services (such as Facebook).
 You can also access your on-premises data using Hybrid Connections and Azure Virtual Networks right within the application settings.

-• Application templates - If you are getting started, choose from an extensive list of application templates in the Azure Marketplace, such as WordPress, Joomla, and Drupal with very little to zero experience of deploying web apps.
+• Application templates - If you are getting started, choose from an extensive list of application templates in the Azure Marketplace, such as WordPress, Joomla, and Drupal with very little to zero experience in deploying web apps.

 • Visual Studio and Visual Studio Code integration - Do you love working with Visual Studio tools?
-You can use Visual Studio or VS Code to create, deploy, and debug your application in real time without any additional setup.
+You can use Visual Studio or VS Code to create, deploy, and debug your application in real-time without any additional setup.

 • Serverless code - Serverless fan?
 App Service got you!
-You can run code snippets or script on-demand without having to explicitly provision or manage infrastructure and pay only for the compute time your code actually uses.
+You can run code snippets or scripts on-demand without having to explicitly provision or manage infrastructure and pay only for the compute time your code actually uses.
 Check out Azure Functions or Logic App for more information on how to achieve that.